What type of content do you primarily create?

 Original question: What tech developments should we cover in our next podcast season?

-I'm always excited when I get to try and test new advanced prompting methods because the evolution of the prompting methods reflects our growing understanding of how AI "thinks" and our continuing quest to make technology more adaptable to our needs.
+I'm always excited when I get to try and test new advanced prompting methods because the evolution of these techniques reflects our growing understanding of how AI "thinks" and our continuing quest to make ChatGPT more accurate and adaptable to our needs.

 While I won't be giving up my favorite advanced style, the Flipped Interaction Pattern, I've started integrating these other approaches to my workflow, especially in my brainstorming and strategy work.
+By combining these prompt engineering techniques, you can dramatically improve ChatGPT accuracy and get more reliable, trustworthy responses.
 I hope you will too.